Causal Inference under Interference through Designed Markets: Simulation

 In the second set of simulations, we generate bids from a truncated normal distribution rather than a lognormal distribution.
 Otherwise, the data-generating process is the same.
-We compute the set of estimators, where we continue to use a random-forest based approach for the nuisance functions for the LDML estimators, and a log-normal based approach for the structural modeling estimators.
+We compute the set of estimators, where we continue to use a lognormal based approach for the structural modeling estimators.

-This time, the structural modeling approach performs very poorly.
+This time, the structural modeling approach performs poorly.
 The parametric assumption is incorrect, and as a result the outcome model is asymptotically biased.
 The SMDR estimator uses the propensity score to successfully remove the bias from the structural model.
 The LDML estimator does not make any parametric assumptions on the bid distribution and continues to perform very well here.

 If a parametric model is correctly specified, then a maximum-likelihood estimator of that model is asymptotically linear and efficient.
 In addition, once the primitives of the model are specified and estimated, a variety of counterfactuals can often be evaluated, including those that are more complex than the estimand considered in this paper.
 The downside of this approach is if the model is not correctly specified, then the estimator of $\tau^*_{\text{GTE}}$ will be asymptotically biased.
 Unfortunately, it can be challenging to specify a parametric model that captures the complexity and heterogeneity of individual choice behavior, especially in settings where possible submissions to the mechanism are high-dimensional.
 The localized doubly-robust estimator performs well, without requiring correct specification of a parametric model of submissions to the mechanism.